MerHS/nonosolver/README.md

   7. if some on-segment is touched with only one hint, solve or pivot it.
   8. Repeat 1-7 until the whole the row is fixed

-* Tactic 2.
+* Tactic 3.
 Mergeable On-segment
-  1. Discriminate each on-segment is mergeable with neightbor on-segment 1.1 Use expected left-right range in tactic 1.
+  1. Discriminate each on-segment is mergeable with neighbor on-segment 1.1 Use expected left-right range in tactic 1.
   2. if every on-segment is unmergeable & number of unresolved hint is matched with the number of unmergeable, set pivots or resolve it.
     2.1.
 Turn off redundancies by pivots.